viralfoundation/Technical-Whitepaper-LaTeX/README.md

 ## 6. How Whitepaper Structured

-For efficient undertsnading, we have seperated the platform's major aspects into 5 categories.
+For an efficient understanding, we have seperated the Viral Architecture/Ecosystem's major sectors.

 - Social Media & User Experience (Page 1-10)
 - Blockchain, Token Ecosystem & Layer 2 (Page 10-15)